 William Miller: Reviving the Hope of the Second Coming

-William Miller was a farmer in the early 1800s who gave his life to God and began studying his Bible deeply.
-This study led him to some unexpected conclusions, namely that Jesus would come back to earth in his lifetime—in 1843 or 1844.
+William Miller was a farmer in the early 1800s who gave his life to God and began intensely studying his Bible.
+This study led him to some unexpected conclusions, namely that Jesus Christ would come back to earth in his lifetime—in 1843 or 1844.
 As Miller began sharing this news, he sparked a religious revival in North America called the Millerite Movement.

 So, who was Miller, and what led him to this conclusion?
 We’re here to answer that question and more: